Fiscal announcements by State and Territory as a consequence of COVID-19 health crisis.

 Grants of up to $10,000 are available through the COVID-19 Community Relief Fund, which is an extension of the Kimberley Community Grants Scheme, delivered by the Water Corporation and the Lions Club of Broome.

-To find out how to apply for a grant and eligibility criteria for the COVID-19 Community Relief Fund, visit the Water Corporation's website at http://www.watercorporation.com.au/kcgrants
+To find out how to apply for a grant and eligibility criteria for the COVID-19 Community Relief Fund, visit the Water Corporation's website.

 Regional Economic Development (RED) Grants program

-The RED Grants program supports locally driven projects that contribute to the economic growth and development of regional Western Australia and the McGowan Government has committed $28.8 million over five years towards the regional grants program.
-It is now opening round three of the program and investing up to $6 million in regional projects to sustain jobs and build business resilience.
+The RED Grants program supports locally driven projects that contribute to the economic growth and development of regional Western Australia and the Government has committed $28.8m over five years towards the regional grants program.
+It is now opening round three of the program and investing up to $6m in regional projects to sustain jobs and build business resilience.

 Round three RED grants will have a particular focus on projects which help sustain jobs, expand or diversify industry, build skills and capacity, attract new investment and maximise the recovery from the COVID-19 pandemic impacts.

-More information about the RED Grants program, including guidelines and application details are available at http://www.drd.wa.gov.au/rfr/REDG or through the State's nine Regional Development Commissions.
+More information about the RED Grants program, including guidelines and application details are available here or through the State's nine Regional Development Commissions.

 Community Litter Grants

-To coincide with World Environment Day, the McGowan Government has opened up applications for funding as part of the 2020 Community Litter Grants program.
-Community groups, schools and Local Governments are invited to apply for grants of up to $10,000 for major initiatives or regional projects, or $5000 for local area projects.
+To coincide with World Environment Day, the Government has opened up applications for funding as part of the 2020 Community Litter Grants program.
+Community groups, schools, small to medium-sized enterprises and Local Governments are invited to apply for grants of up to $10,000 for major initiatives or regional projects, or $5000 for local area projects.
 The Keep Australia Beautiful Council's (KABC) 2020 Community Litter Grants aim to support projects and initiatives that focus on changing littering behaviour.
-The grants are open to Local Governments, small to medium-sized enterprises, community groups and schools.
-Successful projects will help to reduce litter at events, sporting and recreation venues, shopping and commercial precincts, roadsides and waterways - and will target the incorrect disposal of cigarette butts and takeaway food containers, and initiatives that reduce litter.
-Applications for Community Litter Grants close on Friday July 24, 2020, with successful applicants announced in KAB Week 2020 which runs from August 17-23, 2020.
-For application guidelines and more information on the grants program, visit http://www.kabc.wa.gov.au/resources/community-litter-grants
+Successful projects will help to reduce litter at events, sporting and recreation venues, shopping and commercial precincts, roadsides and waterways, and will target the incorrect disposal of cigarette butts and takeaway food containers, and initiatives that reduce litter.
+Applications for Community Litter Grants close on Friday 24 July 2020, with successful applicants announced in KAB Week 2020 which runs from 17-23 August 2020.
+For application guidelines and more information on the grants program, visit the KAB website.

 The Regional Arts Resilience Grants Program